RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

 # Utilities: An R toolbox

 Bespoke functions, written in [R](https://www.r-project.org/), for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking.
-Complete [documentation](documentation/utilities.pdf) with examples is provided for all the functions.
+Complete [documentation](documentation/utilities.pdf) is provided for all the functions.
+Furthemore, raw code examples provided [here](documentation/code_examples).
 Listed below are the currently available functions:

 | Function | File | Description | Function | File | Description |
 |-|-|-|-|-|-|